rsta2/circle/README.md

 The following C++ classes were added to Circle:

-Base library

-* CGPIOPinFIQ: GPIO fast interrupt pin (only one allowed in the system)

 USB library

-* CUSBCDCEthernetDevice: Driver for the USB CDC Ethernet device implemented in QEMU
+* CDWHCITransactionQueue: Queues coming USB transactions (with USE_USB_SOF_INTR enabled)

+Input library

+* CConsole: Console device using screen/USB keyboard or alternate device (e.g. CSerialDevice)
-* CUSBString: Encapsulates a string descriptor, available on an USB device
+* CKeyboardBuffer: Buffers characters entered on the USB keyboard
+* CLineDiscipline: Implements line editor function

 The available Circle classes are listed in the file *doc/classes.txt*.
 If you have doxygen installed on your computer you can build a class documentation in *doc/html/* using: